- LASIK isn’t as expensive as you may think: the national average LASIK surgery cost is $4,400.

 This laser vision correction option uses the same excimer laser technology in LASIK procedures.
 The laser is applied to the surface of the cornea.
 Microscopic pieces of tissue are removed from the cornea to improve its shape, resulting in better vision.
 PRK procedures are often less expensive than LASIK or SMILE.
 However, PRK has the longest recovery time of the laser vision correction options.

-In addition to the specific laser vision correction procedure and technologies, the cost of LASIK eye surgery may include medications to help with recovery and healing, follow up visits and additional treatments if required.
+In addition to the specific laser vision correction procedure and technologies, the cost of LASIK eye surgery may include medications to help with recovery and healing, follow-up visits, and additional treatments if required.

 Options for Paying for Laser Vision Correction

 First, find a refractive – or laser vision correction – surgeon you are confident in.
 Have a thorough consultation to evaluate the health of your eyes and vision.
 From there your surgeon will tell you if you are a good candidate for laser vision correction.
-While at the consult, it is a good idea to ask a few questions about the cost of the laser vision correction procedure he or she is recommending.
+While at the consult, it is a good idea to ask a few questions about the cost of LASIK or another laser vision correction procedure he or she is recommending.
 Then, explore these options for paying for laser eye surgery:

 Do you have a vision insurance plan?